Azure Event Grid client library for Python

 client = EventGridPublisherClient(endpoint, credential_key)

-Note: A client may also be authenticated via SAS signature, using the AzureSasCredential.
+Note: A Basic client may also be authenticated via SAS signature, using the AzureSasCredential.
 A sample demonstrating this, is available here (async_version).

 Note: The generate_sas method can be used to generate a shared access signature.
 A sample demonstrating this can be seen here.